possible-worlds-research/vgnlp/README.md

 </a>
 ```

 'a type' stands for 'activity type'.
 It tells us that in this dataset, the model is simply observing the data.
-Its observations consist in sets of entities, marked by the '<e>' tags.
+Its observations consist in sets of entities, marked by the 'e' tags.
 The descriptions inside the entities correspond to the region descriptions in the VG.

 The *skt* (for 'skill training') folder contains question-answer pairs in the following format: